fxamacker/circlehash/README.md

 ## Why CircleHash?

 I wanted a fast, maintainable, and easy-to-audit 64-bit hash function that's free of backdoors and bugs.
-It needed to be very fast at hashing short inputs with a 64-bit seed.
+It needed to be very fast at hashing short inputs with at least a 64-bit seed.

 It also needed to pass all tests in demerphq/smhasher, rurban/smhasher, and my test suite.
-And have sufficiently explained choice of default constants and avoid over-optimizations that increase risk of being affected by bad seeds or efficient seed-independent attacks.
+It was important to have sufficiently explained choice of default constants and avoid over-optimizations that increased complexity to the point of harming maintainability.

-Existing non-cryptographic hash libraries in Go either failed SMhasher tests, didn't support seeds, were too slow, were overly complicated, lacked sufficient explanation for their default constants, lacked sufficient tests, or appeared to be unmaintained.

 ## CircleHash Design

-After testing and evaluations, I chose a slightly more conservative design than Go 1.17 internal hash and wyhash_final3 variants.
-CircleHash64 functions are based primarily on [Abseil's](https://abseil.io/about/) internal hash (which was based on an older wyhash).
+I didn't want to reinvent the wheel.
+After testing and evaluating existing hashes, I chose a slightly more conservative design than Go 1.17 internal hash and wyhash_final3 variants.
+CircleHash64f is based primarily on [Abseil's](https://abseil.io/about/) internal hash (which was based on an older wyhash).
+CircleHash64fx is a larger departure from the original design and has support for 128-bit seeds plus other improvements.

 > Abseil is an open source collection of C++ libraries drawn from the most fundamental pieces of Google’s internal codebase.
 These libraries are the nuts-and-bolts that underpin almost everything Google runs. [...]
 Abseil encompasses the most basic building blocks of Google’s codebase: code that is production-tested and will be fully maintained for years to come.

 CircleHash64 currently uses CircleHash64f by default with 64-bit seeds.
-Default hash will switch to CircleHash64fx which supports 128-bit seeds.
+Default hash will switch to CircleHash64fx which supports 128-bit seeds plus other improvements.

 ## Benchmarks